- Why do you need to do the reverse hyperextension?

 Why do you need to do reverse hypers?

-Among back exercises, hyperextension (back extension) and reverse hyperextension are quite popular as every second gym-goer has problems with the back: kyphosis, scoliosis, lordosis, etc. The main reason for such common diseases of the back is a sedentary lifestyle.
+Among back exercises, hyperextension (back extension) and reverse hyperextension is quite popular as every second gym-goer has problems with the back: kyphosis, scoliosis, lordosis, etc. The main reason for such common diseases of the back is a sedentary lifestyle.
 Strength exercises for mass gain (bench press, squats, deadlifts) of the lower back muscles are subjected to static stress, which, accumulating, leads to cramps, causing back pain.

 To get rid of pain, the lumbar is useful to strengthen.
 In addition, in basic training, he stabilizes the body.
-Reverse hyperextension serves this purpose, which involves the biceps of the thighs (hamstrings) creatine on non workout days, gluteal muscles.
+Reverse hyperextension serves this purpose, which involves the biceps of the thighs (hamstrings) creatine on non-workout days, gluteal muscles.

 But the main driving force is the extensor muscles of the spinal column, stretching along the entire length.

 The muscles involved in the work in a reverse hyper machine: